 visit: dvm360.com/insurancechart for details

-Personally, I recommend either Embrace, Trupanion, or Petplan.
+Personally, I recommend either Embrace and Trupanion.
 Personal experience with clients and colleagues has shown that they are the most reliable in paying claims, and ease to work with overall.

 What I recommend is that you are ready with a list of questions to ask them, to help you decide which policy works for you and your pet family.
 It will hopefully help you sift through the legal jargon included in many information packets.
 It is 20 questions, so write this down, or print this!